-Approximately 70% of the endowment is currently invested directly in property.
+Approximately 60% of the endowment is currently invested directly in property.
 The portfolio is diversified by size, location and class.

-The Investment Committee continues to actively explore the development potential of all the properties in the portfolio.
-Following the adoption of the new Investment Policy the Governors are also identifying which properties should continue to be held in the portfolio, and are devising a strategy for disposing of properties identified for disposal.
+The Investment Committee continues to explore the development potential of all the properties in the portfolio.
+The Governors are also identifying which properties should continue to be held in the portfolio, and are devising a strategy for disposing of properties identified for disposal.
+In accordance with this policy one property was disposed of during the year.